Walchensee Hydroelectric Power Station: History

 Oskar von Miller was the developer and designer of the Walchensee power station.
 It was initially intended to support the electrification of the Bavarian railways, but the project was suspended by the Bavarian parliament in 1912.
 It was believed too much electric power would be generated and the economic benefits were in doubt.
 In 1915, von Miller suggested integrating the proposed power station into the region's power grid and the state-owned power supply company Bayernwerk.
 The Bavarian parliament agreed to the construction of the power plant in 1918.
+Construction began in December 1918, and required an extensive supply of electric power for the heavy machinery.
+The nearby Kesselbach dam could only provide a third of the required output, and traction engines attached to steam-powered generators supplied the balance.

-Construction began in December 1918 and in 1924 the plant began producing electrical power.
+In 1924 the plant began producing electrical power.
 The problem of transporting that power over long distances was solved with the introduction of overhead power lines.
-From the outset, demand for power was so great that hydroelectricity could only provide a third of the required output, with the balance being supplied by traction engines.

 The plant was originally owned by the state-owned Bayernwerk AG (Bavarian Works Company).
 Bayernwerk was later denationalised and taken over by VIAG (Vereinigte Industrieunternehmungen) and as a result the power station is now operated by E.ON Wasserkraft GmbH.